 Bluetooth AVRCP: What Is It and Which Version to Choose?

-Here’s what AVRCP is and which version you should choose: AVRCP is a Bluetooth profile that is designed specifically to connect audio or visual playback devices to remote controllers, such as a smartphone.
+Here’s what AVRCP is and which version you should choose: AVRCP is a Bluetooth profile that is designed specifically to connect audio or visual playback devices to remote controllers, such as a smartphone, and is one of the many Bluetooth profiles that determine device capabilities.
 The profile provides a specialized communication format that makes control cleaner and easier to use.
 This profile is especially common for connecting phones to cars.
 We highly recommend this Bluetooth AVRCP Car Adapter that supports the latest AVRCP 1.6 version for the best audio quality and control experience while driving.
 Check it out on Amazon now!
 If you want to learn all about AVRCP and which version you should use, then this article is for you.
 Keep reading!

 Portable bluetooth speaker